 What is Artemis?

-NASA’s Artemis program is made possible through commercial partners located throughout the US.
-Amongst those partners is SpaceX, the aerospace company contracted to build the Human Landing System (HLS) which will land astronauts on the Moon.
-This Lunar Lander will be one of many variations of the Starship reusable spacecraft developed and tested at Boca Chica Beach (Starbase) near Brownsville, Texas.
+Among the partners included in NASA’s Artemis Program is SpaceX, the aerospace company selected to build the Human Landing System (HLS) which will land astronauts on the Moon.
+The Starship Lunar Lander will be one of many variations of the Starship spacecraft being developed and launched at Boca Chica Beach (a.k.a.
+Starbase) in Brownsville, Texas.